kortekar/kortekar/README.md

 # Hi there 👋, i'm CHANDAN KORTEKAR

 ###### i was a WEB DEVELOPER 🖥️
-### Now I'm working on DEVOPS 🤞🏻
+### Now I'm working as DEVOPS ENGINEER🤞🏻

 - Currently Working💻 in an startup 👍 as a Devops Engineer
-- 🔭 I worked as an associate engineer trainee in PARVAM consult-tech pvt lmt
+- 🛠️ I worked as an associate engineer trainee in PARVAM consult-tech pvt lmt
-- 🌱 I’m currently learning so many things❤️‍🔥
+- 📚 I’m currently learning so many things❤️‍🔥
-- 💬 Ask me about WEB, Devops( Docker , Jenkins , Kubernetes , gradle , GCP , Git / Gitlab , Java , Springboot , Postgress , Terraforms )
+- 💬 Ask me about WEB, Devops( Docker , Jenkins , Kubernetes , gradle , GCP , Git / Gitlab , Java , Springboot , Postgress , Terraforms , Junit , Linux )
 - 📫 How to reach me: ckortekar93@gmail.com  // kortekardot30@gmail.com  // +91-7406244916
 - Portfolio -- <a href="https://kortekar.github.io/portfolio/" target="_blank"> CLICK HERE </a>
- # Tutorials
+ # Tutorials ✍🏻 📝
+ #### only for me🔪 but... it's OK ❤️‍🩹
  ### ✅ DSA : <a href="https://github.com/kortekar/Problems" target="_blank"> Click_here</a>
  ### ✅ Jenkins : <a href ="https://github.com/kortekar/Jenkins" target="_blank"> Click_here</a>
  ### ✅ Terraforms : <a href ="https://github.com/kortekar/Terraforms" target="_blank"> Click_here </a>